atusy/vimconf-2025-small/index.md

 ### Why treesitter-ls?

 3. Unlock **difficulty** to support niche or emerging languages
-    - Just ship a Tree-sitter parser + queries instead of a full server
+    - Just ship a tree-sitter parser + queries instead of a full server
     - Developer productivity **boost for new languages**